Bennibraun/bifidotyper/README.md

 # Bifidotyper

 Bifidotyper is a fast, lightweight bioinformatics tool designed to take you from raw FastQ files to a complete and reproducible analysis of [*Bifidobacterial*](https://en.wikipedia.org/wiki/Bifidobacterium) strains in your samples.
-It makes extensive use of [Sylph](https://www.nature.com/articles/s41587-024-02412-y) for rapid, k-mer-based read alignments.
-It also detects the presence of genes necessary for the metabolism of human milk oligosaccharides ([HMOs](https://en.wikipedia.org/wiki/Human_milk_oligosaccharide)) based on alignments to the *Bifidobacterium longum*[^1] genome using gene annotations from Henrick et al.[^2]
+It makes use of [Sylph](https://doi.org/10.1038/s41587-024-02412-y) for rapid, k-mer-based read alignments.
+It also uses [Salmon](https://doi.org/10.1038/nmeth.4197) to detect the presence of genes necessary for the metabolism of human milk oligosaccharides ([HMOs](https://en.wikipedia.org/wiki/Human_milk_oligosaccharide)) based on alignments to the *Bifidobacterium longum*[^1] genome using gene annotations from Henrick et al.[^2]

 [^1]: [CP001095.1](https://www.ncbi.nlm.nih.gov/nuccore/CP001095.1/)